BAIC Group: History

 BAIC was originally founded in 1958 as Beijing Automobile Works (BAW), which found success producing the Dongfanghong BJ760, a vehicle based on the Soviet GAZ-21.

 BAIC was one of the top ten most-productive Chinese automakers in 2010.
 This may be due to subsidiary Beijing Automobile Works and a sustained surge of popularity for Beijing Hyundai products.
 It reached fifth place by selling nearly 1.5 millions units garnering a market share of more than 8%.
 2011 production of 1.5 million whole vehicles made BAIC the fifth largest vehicle-maker in China that year in terms of units manufactured.
 BAIC remained fifth in 2012, which saw the company make 1.7 million whole vehicles; 30% of production was commercial or heavy-duty products.

 Saab technology transfer

 After several unsuccessful attempts to buy struggling European automakers in 2009, such as Saab, Volvo, and Opel as well as technology from the American Chrysler, BAIC fulfilled its aim of obtaining valuable Western technology that same year purchasing technology from a former unit of General Motors, Saab Automobile.
 This allows it to produce older Saab models (but not brand them as Saabs) for sale in China.

 The intellectual property bought by BAIC includes the rights to three overall vehicle platforms, Saab 9-3 and Saab 9-5 technologies, two engine technologies, and two transmission systems.

 Cars with Saab technology were expected to go on sale in 2012 but didn't debut until May 2013.
-The first Saab-based model on sale is the C70 or 绅宝 (Shenbao), which may be translated as "gentleman's treasure".
+The first Saab-based model on sale is the Senova C70 or 绅宝 (Shenbao), which may be translated as "gentleman's treasure".

+BAIC Group sold Beijing Automobile Manufacturing Plant in 2016.

+In 2016, BAIC Group sold 2.85 million vehicles and had an operating income of 406.1 billion yuan, ranking 160th in the 2016 Fortune Global 500 list.

+In 2017, BAIC Group ranked 137th on the Fortune Global 500 list.

+In July 2019, BAIC Group acquired 5% of the shares of Daimler Group.

+In December 2021, BAIC Group increased its stake in Daimler Group to 9.98%, surpassing Geely Group to become the largest shareholder of Daimler Group.

+In August 2024, BAIC and Huawei's smart car technology ecological alliance "Harmony Intelligent Mobility Alliance" cooperated to launch the Stelato S9 smart flagship sedan.
+This is also the first model of BAIC and Huawei's joint brand Stelato.